 - 6 breakfasts

 - Transfers Chasseral – Le Pâquier – Chasseral

 - Transfer Vue-des-Alpes – La Chaux-de-Fonds – Vue-des-Alpes

-- Detailed route notes (1 x per room) & GPS tracks
+- Detailed route notes (1 x per room) and GPS tracks

 - 24/7 phone assistance by our local office/representative